Düsseldorf: Parks and gardens

-Sports and live events
+Sports

 Düsseldorf's main football team Fortuna Düsseldorf won the 1933 German championship, the German Cup in 1979 and 1980, and were finalists in the European Cup Winners Cup in 1979.
 They currently play in the 2.
 Bundesliga, after being relegated from the Bundesliga in 2020.
-They play their matches in the Merkur Spiel-Arena (formerly known as the 'ESPIRIT arena'), a multi-functional stadium with a capacity of 54,500.
-Düsseldorf was one of nine host cities for the 1974 FIFA World Cup, and the Rochusclub Düsseldorf has hosted the tennis World Team Cup from 1978 till 2012.
+They play their matches in the Merkur Spiel-Arena (formerly known as the "ESPRIT Arena" from 2009–2018 and as the "LTU Arena" before 2009), a multi-functional stadium with a capacity of 54,500 people.

+Düsseldorf was one of nine host cities for the 1974 FIFA World Cup, and is one of ten venues staging the 2024 UEFA European Championship.
+The Rochusclub Düsseldorf has hosted the tennis World Team Cup from 1978 until 2012.

-Düsseldorf also held the Grand Départ for the Tour de France in July 2017.
+Düsseldorf also hosted the Grand Départ for the Tour de France in July 2017.

-Other sports in Düsseldorf are ice hockey (the Düsseldorfer EG which play in the new ISS-Dome) and American football.
+Other sports in Düsseldorf are ice hockey (the Düsseldorfer EG which play in the PSD Bank Dome) and American football.
 The Düsseldorf Panther are one of the most successful teams in Germany with six German Bowl titles and the Eurobowl victory in 1995.
-In addition the Junior-Team is the most successful youth department in Germany with fifteen Junior Bowl victories.
-Rhine Fire Düsseldorf was an established team of the NFL Europe and won the World Bowl two times in 1998 and 2000.
+In addition the Junior Team are the most successful youth department in Germany with fifteen Junior Bowl victories.
+Rhine Fire Düsseldorf were an established team of the NFL Europe and won the World Bowl two times in 1998 and 2000.
 Düsseldorf has a successful rugby union team (Düsseldorf Dragons), who as of 2017/18 play in the western division of the 2.
 Bundesliga, the second tier of German rugby.

 Table tennis is also played (Borussia Düsseldorf – the most successful team in Germany with Timo Boll), as are handball (HSG Düsseldorf), basketball (Düsseldorf Giants), baseball (Düsseldorf Senators) and dancing (Rot-Weiß Düsseldorf).
 Düsseldorf also has a Cricket team, the Düsseldorf Blackcaps, who play in the regional NRW league.

-The city hosted the Eurovision Song Contest 2011.

 Education

 Heinrich Heine University Düsseldorf is located in the southern part of the city.

 It has about 30,000 students and a wide range of subjects in natural sciences, mathematics, computer sciences, philosophy, social sciences, arts, languages, medicine, pharmacy, economy and the law.
+The institution was founded in 1907 as an academy for practical medicine and was elevated to university status in 1965.
+It has its current name since 1988.